-The cruciate ligaments are found within the knee, whereas the collateral ligaments are found on the inner and outer areas of the knee.
+The cruciate ligaments are found within the knee, whereas the collateral ligaments are located in the inner and outer areas of the knee.

-Among these ligaments, the anterior cruciate ligament, or ACL, must be discussed further.
+The anterior cruciate ligament, or ACL, must be discussed further among these ligaments.
 Meniscal tears commonly occur in association with an ACL disruption, specifically on the lateral side of the knee (New England Musculoskeletal Institute, 2011).
-Injuries involving the menisci occur with ACL tears up to 70% of the time (Write State Physicians, 2012).
-The ACL forms a cross right in the middle of the knee.
+Injuries involving the menisci occur with ACL tears up to 70% of the time (Wright State Physicians, 2012).
+The ACL forms across right in the middle of the knee.
 It runs from the front of the shin bone to the back of the femur.
-The ACL functions to inhibit the tibia from making excess forward motion.
-Twisting motions are the most common causes of ACL injuries.
+The ACL functions to inhibit the tibia from making the excess forward motion.
+Twisting motions are the most common cause of ACL injuries.

 The menisci protect the articular cartilage of the knee from sustaining excessive pressure on one surface area on the joint’s surface.
 In the absence of the menisci, the forces applied to the knee are not effectively transmitted.
-The pressure is applied more intensely on one region, a condition that will eventually lead to wearing and tearing of the articular cartilage, as seen in osteoarthritis.
+The pressure is applied more intensely to one region, eventually leading to the wearing and tearing of the articular cartilage, as seen in osteoarthritis.

 Knee Joint Capsule

-The joint capsule of the knee is described as a thick and tough structure that surrounds the entire knee joint.
+The joint capsule of the knee is described as a thick and rigid structure that surrounds the entire knee joint.

 A synovial membrane that lines the inside of the capsule produces the synovial fluid, which functions as a lubricant.
-The knee joint capsule is further reinforced by the surrounding ligaments.
+The surrounding ligaments further reinforce the knee joint capsule.

-Each knee joint is comprised of two menisci, the wedge- or crescent-shaped structures found between the two major bones of the knee: the thigh bone and the shin bone.
+Each knee joint comprises two menisci, the wedge- or crescent-shaped structures found between the two major bones of the knee: the thigh bone and the shin bone.
+In the cross-section, the menisci are triangular.
 The upper surfaces of the menisci are in contact with the round prominences of the thigh bone; the lower surfaces of the menisci make contact with the plateaus of the shin bone.
-In cross section, the menisci are triangular in shape.

-The C-shaped medial meniscus lies in the inner edge of the superior surface of the tibial bone.
+The C-shaped medial meniscus lies on the inner edge of the superior surface of the tibial bone.
 It is found on the inside part of the knee.

-The lateral meniscus found on the outer edge of the knee is almost circular in shape.
-Compared to the medial meniscus, the lateral meniscus covers a wider portion of the tibial plateau surface.
+The lateral meniscus found on the outer edge of the knee is almost circular.
+The lateral meniscus covers a broader portion of the tibial plateau surface than the medial meniscus.

 Function of Menisci

 These fibrocartilages function as effective shock absorbers of the knee.
-The menisci efficiently spread out the forces that are transmitted across the knee joint, making them crucial structures in maintaining the correct distribution of weight between the tibia and femur.
 The back or the posterior parts of the menisci absorb most of the pressure every time the knee bends (Orthogate, 2011).
+The menisci efficiently spread out the forces transmitted across the knee joint, making them crucial structures in maintaining the correct distribution of weight between the tibia and femur.

 Mobility of the Menisci

-The posterior horn of the medial meniscus has the greatest risk for disruption (Baker, 2011).
-Its vulnerability to injury may be attributed to the fact that this part of the medial meniscus has the least degree of mobility.
+The posterior horn of the medial meniscus has the most significant risk for disruption (Baker, 2011).
+Its vulnerability to injury may be attributed to the fact that this part of the medial meniscus has the slightest degree of mobility.

 Water and Collagen Component

 Water is the major component of the meniscus, comprising 70% of the total wet weight of the fibrocartilage (Athanasiou & Sanchez-Adams, 2009).
-At dry weight, collagen, specifically type 1 collagen, makes up 75% of the total weight of the meniscus.
-Collagen is a group of insoluble fibroproteins that form the structures supporting and connecting the tissues.
-Type 1 collagen fibers are arranged in circumferential direction to endure the tensile strength of the meniscus during weight bearing and for shock absorption.
+At dry weight, collagen, specifically, type 1 collagen, makes up 75% of the total weight of the meniscus.
+A collagen group of insoluble fiber proteins forms the structures supporting and connecting the tissues.
+Type 1 collagen fibers are arranged in the circumferential direction to endure the tensile strength of the meniscus during weight-bearing and for shock absorption.
 It is approximated that there are nearly 30 types of collagen in the body.

-For any bodily tissue, an adequate blood supply is essential to repair and healing.
-The lesser the blood supply, the slower the healing time or the poorer the prognosis.
-The circulating blood distributes the nutrients and elements required for healing; thus, it is important to be familiar with the blood supply to the menisci to understand a meniscus injury’s potential response to treatment and rehabilitation.
+An adequate blood supply is essential to repair and heal any bodily tissue—the lesser the blood supply, the slower the healing time, or the poorer the prognosis.
+The circulating blood distributes the nutrients and elements required for healing; thus, it is essential to be familiar with the blood supply to the menisci to understand a meniscus injury’s potential response to treatment and rehabilitation.

-Arnoczky suggested a classification system that aims to categorize meniscus lesions with regard to the meniscal blood supply.
-As an overview, the red zone obtains sufficient supply of blood and the white zone does not.
+Arnoczky suggested a classification system that categorizes meniscus lesions concerning the meniscal blood supply.
+As an overview, the red zone obtains a sufficient supply of blood, and the white area does not.

 - Red-red tear – The red-red tear occurs in the red zone, recognized as a blood-rich area.
-This is found on meniscus’ outer border.
-In this type of tear, both sides obtain functional supply of blood, a condition that promotes good healing.
+This is found on the meniscus’ outer border.
+In this type of tear, both sides obtain an available blood supply, a condition that promotes good healing.

 - Red-white tear – The red-white tear includes the outer rim and the middle part of the meniscus.
-In this type, one end of the tear receives adequate blood supply and the other is in the area that lacked sufficient supply of blood.
+In this type, one end of the tear receives adequate blood supply, and the other is in the area that lacks a sufficient pool of blood.

-- White-white tear – The white-white tear is completely found in the middle part of the meniscus, an area where blood supply is lacking.
-As a consequence, repair and healing is not favorable.
+- White-white tear – The white-white tear is wholly found in the middle part of the meniscus, where blood supply is lacking.
+As a consequence, repair and healing are not favorable.